AvillaDaniel/AvillaForensics/README.md

 # (NEW) Avilla Forensics 3.6

+## 🚀 License
+-  GNU GENERAL PUBLIC LICENSE
+-  Version 3, 29 June 2007

+- Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
+- Everyone is permitted to copy and distribute verbatim copies
+- of this license document, but changing it is not allowed.

 # ⭐️ Project description:
 - I have a passion for mobile digital forensics and the art of data extractions.
 - Free Mobile Forensics Tool that allows you to: